Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 You can use the `kong hybrid` command to generate the certificate/key pair.

 Under `shared` mode, it must be the same for all nodes.
-Under `pki` mode it should be a different certificate for each DP node.
+Under `pki` mode, it should be a different certificate for each DP node.

 ### cluster_cert_key